sensu/sensu-docs-legacy/source/docs/0.22/install-rabbitmq-on-rhel-centos.md

 sudo rabbitmqctl set_permissions -p /sensu sensu ".*" ".*" ".*"
 ~~~

-## Configuring system limits on Linux
+## Configure system limits on Linux

 By default, most Linux operating systems will limit the maximum number of file
 handles a single process is allowed to have open to `1024`.
 RabbitMQ recommends